prashantgupta24/firewalld-rest/README.md

 ### 3.1 Generate JWT

-Update the file [publicCert.go](https://github.com/prashantgupta24/firewalld-rest/blob/master/route/publicCert.go) with your own public cert for which you have the private key.
+Update the file [publicCert.go](https://github.com/prashantgupta24/firewalld-rest/blob/master/route/publicCert.go) with your own `public cert` for which you have the private key.

 If you want to create a new set, see the section on [generating your own public/private key](#commands-for-generating-publicprivate-key).
-Once you have your own public and private key pair, then you can go to `jwt.io` and generate a valid JWT using `RS256 algorithm` (the payload doesn't matter).
+Once you have your own public and private key pair, then after updating the file above, you can go to `jwt.io` and generate a valid JWT using `RS256 algorithm` (the payload doesn't matter).
 You will be using that JWT to make calls to the REST server, so keep the JWT safe.

 ### 3.2 Build the application